google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-The Java implementation does not support the `key`, and `reversed` parameters.
+The Java implementation does not support the `key`, and `reverse` parameters.

 ### str